2017 il Campo Bianco, Paso Robles (Pinot Grigio (60%,) with Falanghina (30%), Vermentino, and Verdelho)

 Harvested in late August/early September 2017, the components of our il Campo Bianco were crushed, destemmed, and soaked on their skins for a few hours.
 Small-basket pressed into stainless steel , and fermented naturally with no yeast or other additions to the process.

-Our requisite springtime white, the 2017 Light and fresh, this wine is perfect as the weather warms.
+Our requisite springtime white, this wine is perfect as the weather warms.
 Falanghina adds a lightly floral note to Pinot Grigio’s bright fruit and mineral character.
 Orange blossom, citrus, quince and ginger highlight the aromatics with jasmine, mango, and almond notes framing the bright and refreshing palate.
 It’s known around here as Stephy’s “porch pounder.”

 Always blended to display a signature house style, the il Campo red marries bright fruit and fresh acidity with a richly textured, medium-weight body.
 Eschewing new oak or any other cellar intervention gives us an ideal representation of the vintage in a food-friendly, easy-drinking style.

-Our most approachable wine shows bright aromatic notes of cherry, sage, and sandalwood.
-More cherry resides on the palate with some thyme and baking spice.
+Our most approachable wine shows bright aromatic notes of cherry, balsamic and thyme.
+More cherry resides on the palate with fresh Italian herbs and a touch of spice.
 This everyday drinker is easy on the palate with good acidity and enough structure to hold up to any simple Italian meal.

 2017 Fiano, Paso Robles